 We will contact home whenever there is a problem with uniform.
 However we would urge parents to get in touch with the school before proceeding with any purchases which may not comply with school rules.
 Families should contact the school if in any doubt whatsoever regarding uniform and appearance.

 Please see the photos provided on our site.
 If in doubt please send us a photo so we can offer further guidance before you go to any unnecessary expense.

 Our supplier can be contacted at www.schooluniformdirect.co.uk and is able to offer a variety of delivery options.
-We also keep a limited supply of uniform items in school for your convenience.

 Purchasing the Michaela Uniform and Sports Kit

 Uniform should be ordered through School Uniform Direct.
 You may order on-line for home-delivery or go direct to School Uniform Direct’s Fulham Store (nearest tube: West Brompton, District Line).

 343 North End Road

 Tel: 020 7610 0551 or 020 8646 4777